SpencerPark/Jupyter-kernel-installer-gradle/README.md

 ### `installKernel`
 >   Locally install the kernel.

 This task installs the kernel on the machine running gradle.
 It is useful when building during development or installing from source.
-It can be configured via the `installKernel` closure or with gradle properties passed from the command line with `-Pname=value`.
+It can be configured via the `installKernel` closure or with the command line options defined below.

 | **property**      | **type**                     | **default**                                    | **description**                                                                                  |
 |-------------------|------------------------------|------------------------------------------------|--------------------------------------------------------------------------------------------------|